Lap 5 - Critique

 (also via Google Books)

 You will notice that this lesson is indeed about an architectural build, but you can quickly see how this same process is helpful for all sorts of builds.
 You might first study what people have made on Instructables or even right here on MVIFI.org/maker.
-From there, the study things like materials and function pretty quickly get you into a FABRICATION frame of mind.
-Refer back to that lesson for more.
+From there, studying things like materials and function will pretty quickly get you into a FABRICATION frame of mind.
+Refer back to that lesson for more information.